 Drop shipping is a great way for remote businesses with limited inventory to expand their product lines.
-By selling products that are stored by a third party distributor, such as a manufacturer, wholesaler, or fulfillment house, retailers are able to reach a larger audience.
-However, this practice complicates how a business must handle their sales tax obligations.
+By selling products that are stored by a third-party distributor, such as a manufacturer, wholesaler, or fulfillment house, retailers are able to reach a larger audience.
+However, this practice complicates how a business must handle its sales tax obligations.
 If handled incorrectly drop shipping can have a negative effect on investment returns and overall profits.
 Are the sales tax risks of drop shipping worth it?

 How Drop Shipping Complicates Sales Tax

 Drop shipping is an order fulfillment strategy where products ship directly from a wholesaler or manufacturer to the customer without going through the usual distribution channels.
 Due to a third party now being involved in the transaction, sales tax naturally becomes more complicated.
 Even products that are normally tax-exempt can now be liable for sales tax.
 While drop shipping purchases are meant to be tax-exempt in any other circumstance, nexus comes into play with out-of-state consumers, suppliers, or retailers.
 Nexus will often impact how sales tax rules apply to a sale and can create sales tax liabilities for drop shipping.